 Sadly, Curt passed away in 1969 before seeing the move to the WTC, but the company was safely in Harold’s stewardship.
 In 1982, the next generation of Brauners entered the business when Harold’s son Matthew joined after graduating from the University of Michigan.
 Matthew went on to get his MBA from Farleigh Dickenson in 1988.

 In 1985, Harold’s son William joined and in 1997 became manager of our Miami office.
 In 2006, Matthew was appointed President, Harold is the Chairman of the Board and William is Vice President.
+In 2020, William joined the staff of the Jersey City office with the closure of our Miami location.

 The Brauner family has long been involved in local and national associations that represent Customs brokers and freight forwarders.